 Are you an undergraduate student?
 Interested in learning more about case solving?
 Willing to make international contacts and curious on what’s going on in the mind of a Dane?
 Then Öresund; Linking Minds is something for you!

-Öresund; Linking Minds (ÖLM) is a case event arranged by Lund University School of Economics and Business (LUSEM) and Copenhagen Business School (CBS) in collaboration with EY.
+Öresund; Linking Minds (ÖLM) is a case event arranged by Lund University School of Economics and Management (LUSEM) and Copenhagen Business School (CBS) in collaboration with EY.
 With this event we would like to invite Swedish and International bachelor students that have little or no previous experience in case solving, but that are eager to learn more under relaxed circumstances.

-The event starts with four educational seminars in March and April, given by teachers from LUSEM and representatives from EY.
+The event starts with four educational seminars in April, given by teachers from LUSEM and representatives from EY.
 The event ends with two separate case competitions, one held at CBS in Copenhagen and one at LUSEM in Lund.
 During the two separate case competition days, students from both LUSEM and CBS will compete in mixed teams to solve a real life business case.
 After the final we will have a great banquet where we will have a blast together with our new friends from across the bridge!

 What you can expect:

 This event will give you the unique opportunity to gain experience in real life case solving and to increase your chance to shine in future job interviews.
 You will develop your presentation skills and you will get more comfortable with solving complex tasks in group!
 Next to improving your skills, you will also have the chance to network with students from CBS and representatives from EY during the competition days.
 Last but not least, the relaxed atmosphere will guarantee a lot of fun!